 The aerial guideway standard sections used in the Phase 2 (2020) cost estimate includes a standard Precast Segmental Box Girder.
 The Assessment Team examined two potential and more economical options based on regional experience: WSDOT I-Girders and WSDOT Precast Tub Girders.
-The Assessment Team performed an analysis of cost savings for PA 201 (Elevated), which is elevated in West Seattle and Ballard, and PA 202 (Tunnel), which is tunneling in West Seattle and Ballard, and the results are as follows:
+The Assessment Team performed an analysis of cost savings for PA 201, which is elevated in West Seattle and Ballard, and PA 202, which is tunneling in West Seattle and Ballard, and the results are as follows:

-WSDOT I-Girders:

-" PA 201 (Elevated): Savings of \$200-\$210M

-- " PA 202 (Tunnel): Savings of \$105-\$115M

-- WSDOT Precast Tub Girders:
+- WSDOT I-Girders: - " PA 201: Savings in total construction costs \$207M - " PA 202: Savings in total construction costs \$111M - WSDOT Precast Tub Girders:

-- " PA 201 (Elevated): Savings of \$170-\$175M

-- " PA 202 (Tunnel): Savings of \$80-\$85M
+- " PA 201: Savings in total construction costs \$173M - " PA 202: Savings in total construction costs \$83M

-There were discrepancies between what is currently present in the Phase 2 (2020) estimates and what is shown on the roll plots contained in AE 0036-17 04.02 Conceptual Engineering DEIS Cost Estimate Draft 4 as they pertain to long-span bridges.
-Based on the analysis from the Assessment Team, the missing items should be included in the current estimate and the results are as follows:
+There were discrepancies between what is currently present in the Phase 2 (2020) estimates and what is shown on the roll plots contained in AE 0036-17 04.02 Conceptual Engineering DEIS Cost Estimate Draft 4.
+These results pertain to long-span bridges and are currently under further investigation.